• Features

 And, the same day, Code of Honour, the third and final Soldier Spy by Rosemary Hayes, takes us to 1812.
 Will Fraser and Duncan Armstrong are sent to Portugal to intercept messages between the French.
 It could be Will’s chance to be reinstated.
 But enemy agents are on their trail.
 And Will’s past catches up with him.
 Four years ago he lied to protect the woman he loved.
 Now he must own up — to save himself.

 The Edge of Darkness, Vaseem Khan‘s sixth Malabar House novel, publishes on 22 January.
 Persis Wadia, India’s first female police detective, is exiled to the wild Naga Hills District and the Hotel Victoria as India’s first post-Independence election looms.
 When a prominent politician is murdered in the hotel, Persis is thrust back into the fray.
 As the political situation threatens to explode, she has only days to stop a killer.
-We’ll have a feature from Vaseem about the legendary head-hunters of Naga for you.
+Vaseem has written about the legendary head-hunters of Nagaland for Historia.

 On the same day, A Slow and Secret Poison by Carmella Lowkis is out.
 When Vee Morgan gets a job at a crumbling stately home, she hopes for a fresh start where nobody knows her history.
 Vee’s fascinated by her new employer, Lady Arabella Lascy, who believes a curse has killed her family one by one, and is coming for her next.
 But as Vee’s entrancement grows, her own past is catching up with her.

 Suleiman the Magnificent, ruler of the Ottoman Empire, held sway from Persia to the Atlantic.
 Then he turned his eyes on Europe.
-In The Man Who Stopped the Sultan Edoardo Albert tells how his attack on Rhodes, home of the Knights Hospitaller, was repelled by the engineer Gabriele Tadino.
-We learn how military tactics changed thanks to gunpowder, and how Tadino saved a divided Europe from conquest.
-Edoardo’s writing us a feature about this pivotal event.
+In The Man Who Stopped the Sultan, out on 29 January, Edoardo Albert tells how his attack on Rhodes, home of the Knights Hospitaller, was repelled by the engineer Gabriele Tadino.
+We learn how gunpowder changed military tactics, and how Tadino saved a divided Europe from conquest.
+Read Edoardo’s feature about this pivotal event.

 February